Ericjung008/Customer-Segmentation/README.md

 * KMeans Clustering

 ## Metric
 The Elbow Method was used as the evaluation metric for this project.
-The optimal number of clusters is chosen when the intertia starts to decrease in a linear fashion.
+The optimal number of clusters is chosen based on the elbow position.

 <img width="478" alt="Screen Shot 2020-07-26 at 9 38 30 PM" src="https://user-images.githubusercontent.com/51253177/88504156-a7722900-cf88-11ea-9093-fa8dc329d866.png">